 In recent years, the CRS model has undergone several modifications aimed at enhancing its accuracy and practicality [@Binford1990; @Appleby2001; @Sanchez-Cabeza2014].
 These modifications can be classified into two categories: (1) improvements in the model’s uncertainty quantification and (2) adjustments to the model’s application when additional information is available, such as the presence of external dating markers like 137Cs profiles, laminated sediments, tephras, and contaminated layers that correspond to known sedimentary events [@Appleby1998; @Appleby2001; @Appleby2008].

-A recent inter-laboratory model comparison experiment [@Barsanti2020] presented concerning results when it comes to producing consistent chronologies.
+A recent inter-laboratory model comparison experiment [@Barsanti2020] presented alarming results when it comes to producing consistent chronologies.
 Two measured 210Pb datasets were sent to 14 laboratories around the world, these laboratories having varying degrees of expertise.
 Each laboratory was asked to provide a chronology, given the same data.
 It is important to note that each laboratory applied their preferred model; in most cases the CRS model was used.
 This experiment resulted in a wide range of chronologies, independently of the model used, providing different results even when the same model and dataset were used.
 The authors reinforced the need to use independent time markers (independent dating sources) to validate and “anchor" the chronologies, as suggested previously by [@Smith2001].
 This comparison experiment clearly and critically shows the impact that user decisions and expert adaptations/revisions have on the resulting chronologies.
 In order to replicate and/or update any given chronology, documenting such user decisions becomes extremely important, as is providing raw data; however raw data sets and user decisions are rarely reported.

 In recent years, [@Aquino2018] introduced a Bayesian approach to 210Pb dating, named the Plum model, as an alternative to the classical models.
 In this approach, every data point is considered to originate from a forward model that takes into account both the sedimentation process and the radioactive decay process.
 The Plum model also assumes a constant flux of excess 210Pb to the sediment, similar to the CRS model, although this assumption can be relaxed at the expense of computational power.
-One important difference between the two models is that the Plum model includes the supported 210Pb, which is a naturally occurring component in sediments and is usually treated as a hindrance variable.
+One important difference between the two models is that the Plum model includes the supported 210Pb, which is a naturally occurring component in sediments and is usually treated as a hindrance variable (i.e., the assumed supported 210Pb values are removed before any further modelling).

 [@Blaauw2018] presented a comparison between classical and Bayesian age-depth models construction, both for real and simulated 14C-dated cores.
 They concluded that Bayesian age-depth models provide a more accurate result and more realistic uncertainties under a wide range of scenarios.
 The objective of the present study is to test whether similar results are maintained in a more complex modelling situation, such as the construction of 210Pb-based age-depth models.
 To do so, we compare 210Pb dates (accuracy) and uncertainties (precision) from the widely applied CRS model against Plum using simulated cores, i.e. sedimentation “scenarios”.
 We also aim to observe the learning process of each of the models and estimate the amount of information needed to obtain a reasonable chronology for each model.
 This process is of critical importance as the amount of information depends on the number of samples, which in turn depends on the budget, time and user decision of resources allocated to developing the age-depth model.